GraceInAuburn/ninja-announcements/readme.txt

-=== Ninja Announcements ===
+=== Ninja Announcements Lite ===
 Contributors: kstover, jameslaws
 Donate link: http://wpninjas.net
 Tags: announcement, alert, notice
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 1.4
+Stable tag: 2.0

 This plugin lets you create announcements (text and/or media) that are displayed in various places of your WordPress installation.

 == Description ==
-Version 1.4 Fixes a major bug that prevented Ninja Announcements from working properly with version 3.2 of WordPress.
+*Notice* - Version 2.0 represents a huge leap forward for Ninja Announcements.
+If you have not already, please update to this version.
+If you are upgrading from an earlier version of Ninja Announcements, we recommend that you deactivate the previous version and delete it before installing this version.

+As of Version 2.0, Ninja Announcements fully supports localization.
+If you are interesting in translating Ninja Announcements into a non-English language, please visit wpninjas.net and let us know so that we can include it in future versions.

 The Ninja Announcements plugin displays small portions of text and/or images/video on pages and posts.
 Generally, these are used to let your visitors know about something special.
-They can be scheduled so that they are only displayed between specified dates/times.
+They can be scheduled so that they are only displayed between specified dates/times and/or on certain days of the week.
 For Example, if you wanted to wish everyone a Merry Christmas, but you didn't want to display the message until the 20th of December, you could schedule an announcement to begin on December 20 and end on December 26.
 A visitor coming to your site would see the announcement between those dates, but otherwise your site would look just the same.